SebasSBM/shogi_reader/README.md

 shogi_reader.py is a script that uses pygame to convert Shogi Western Notation into easily-replayable games.

-**WARNING: The <a href="https://github.com/SebasSBM/shogi_reader/tree/7a08ca927ff1fa1987ecdb0e933e0f436adebf95">last commit</a> broke the code.** I will try to resolve the issue when I have somemore time to dedicate to this project.
-Until then, I recommend downloading the source from the <a href="https://github.com/SebasSBM/shogi_reader/tree/2ee652452fc452263012b693a995f2cf8675cf16">previous commit</a> due to it is the latest stable version.

 ### ABOUT ShogiReader ###

 This program goal is to read shogi games saved in plain text using Western Shogi Game Notation (see http://japanesechess.org/notation/shogi_notation.html for more details) and use that information to replay every move forwards and backwards.
 It is a prototype, but it works.
 You switch to the next move pressing D, and to the previous pressing A. Now you can also rotate the board 180º pressing R key.